vansteensellab/PARM/README.md

 ## Plotting results of _in-silico_ mutagenesis

-Results of _in-silico_ mutagenesis are more insightful when visualized in the following format:
+Results of _in-silico_ mutagenesis are more insightful when visualised in the following format:

 <p align="center"><img src="misc/CXCR4_chr2:136875708:136875939:-.png" alt="plot example" width="100%"></p>

 You can easily see the mutagenesis matrix and all the scanned TF motifs.

-To produce such a visualization, you can run:
+To produce such a visualisation, you can run:

 ```sh
 parm plot \